Siege of Orléans

-The siege of Orléans (12 October 1428 – 8 May 1429) was the watershed of the Hundred Years' War between France and England.
-The siege took place at the pinnacle of English power during the later stages of the war.
+The siege of Orléans (12 October 1428 – 8 May 1429) marked a turning point of the Hundred Years' War between France and England.
+The siege took place at the pinnacle of English power during the later stages of the war, but was repulsed by French forces inspired by the arrival of Joan of Arc.
+The French would then regain the initiative in the conflict and began to recapture territories previously occupied by the English.

 The city held strategic and symbolic significance to both sides of the conflict.
 The consensus among contemporaries was that the English regent, John of Lancaster, would have succeeded in realising his brother the English king Henry V's dream of conquering all of France if Orléans fell.
-For half a year the English and their French allies appeared to be winning, but the siege collapsed nine days after the arrival of Joan of Arc.
+For half a year the English and their French allies appeared to be on the verge of capturing the city, but the siege collapsed nine days after Joan of Arc arrived.

 Background

 Hundred Years' War

 The siege of Orléans occurred during the Hundred Years' War, an inheritance dispute over the French throne between the ruling houses of France and England.
 The conflict had begun in 1337 when England's King Edward III decided to press his claim to the French throne, a claim based on his status as the son of Isabella of France and thus of the contested French royal line.

 Following a decisive victory at Agincourt in 1415, the English gained the upper hand in the conflict, occupying much of northern France.
 Under the Treaty of Troyes of 1420, England's Henry V became regent of France.
 By this treaty, Henry married Catherine, the daughter of the current French king, Charles VI, and would then succeed to the French throne upon Charles's death.
 The Dauphin of France (title given to the French heir apparent), Charles, the son of the French king, was then disinherited.